 The easiest way to get to York is by train.
 We travelled from Manchester to York and it was approximately 1 and a half hours each way.
 From Manchester there are several regular trains throughout the day.
 Make sure you book in advance to get the cheapest fares.

-If your day trip to York is being planned as part of a UK road trip driving to York is relatively easy.
-It is located pretty much between London and Edinburgh, making it accessible from most major UK cities.
-For instance you can get here from Manchester in under 2 hours.
+If your day trip to York is being planned as part of a UK road trip, driving to York is relatively easy.
+It is located pretty much in the middle of London and Edinburgh, making it accessible from most major UK cities.

 Day trip to York – must have items